-This topic answers common questions about developing for Google Play Games.
+This topic answers common questions about developing for Google Play Games on PC.

-Q: Is there a size limit for an Google Play Games upload?
+Q: Is there a size limit for an Google Play Games on PC upload?

 A: For the app bundle format, the limit is 150MB base + 2GB Play Asset Delivery.
 If this isn't sufficient, reach out to your Google Play point of contact.

 Q: What if HPE fails to start

 A: There are a few quick debugging steps you can try: